ANESTHETIC IMPLICATIONS OF MATERNAL AND FETAL PHYSIOLOGY

 In singleton pregnancies >20 weeks gestation, aorto-caval compression by the gravid uterus can reduce venous return to the heart, thereby reducing cardiac output and uterine blood flow.
 Left uterine displacement (LUD) is necessary whenever the fundus extends above the level of the umbilicus.2 Given that neuraxial anesthesia produces a regional sympathectomy resulting in hypotension, and that aorto-caval compression can exaggerate this, effective LUD should be performed.3

 Weight gain and edematous changes, particularly in the airway, can make mask ventilation and intubation difficult.
 Decreased functional residual capacity (FRC) and increased oxygen consumption also make the patient more susceptible to hypoxemia.1

 Plasma volume increases by 40% to 50% and creates a compensatory mechanism during hemorrhage.1 However, this compensation may impede early recognition of potentially significant bleeding.
 Since red cell mass increases by only 20%, pregnancy is associated with relative anemia, which puts the patient at a further disadvantage during hemorrhage.
 In contrast, the concentration of certain clotting factors and the fibrinogen level increases, which predisposes the patient to venous thrombosis and possible embolism.

-It is believed that the patient has decreased gastric emptying time and decreased esophageal sphincter tone.1 These observations, in addition to the increased intra-abdominal pressure caused by the gravid uterus as well as physiologic changes, can lead to difficult or challenging airway ...
+It is believed that the patient has decreased gastric emptying time and decreased esophageal sphincter tone.1 These observations, in addition to the increased intra-abdominal pressure caused by the gravid uterus as well as physiologic changes, can lead ...